AlexSim93/pull-request-analytics-action/README.md

 5. **Run the Workflow**:

    - In your repository, go to the 'Actions' tab.
-   - Select **PR full report workflow** and start it via "Run workflow".
+   - Select **PR analytics workflow** and start it via "Run workflow".
    - Fill in any necessary parameters and execute the action.

 6. **Review the Generated Report**: